Skip to main content

 Membership Director – John Gall:

-John reported there are currently 123 Members, with three new members joining since the last meeting.
-Of the 123, 9 are Honorary Members.
+John reported that there are currently 137 Members, with 3 new members joining since the last meeting.
+Of the 137, 9 are Honorary Members and 128 are Regular members.

 Collins Observatory at Salem State – Dennis Gudzevich: